Boeing reports $11.9 bn annual loss after hit on 777X delay - RFI

 "I am proud of the resilience and dedication our global team demonstrated in this environment as we strengthened our safety processes, adapted to our market and supported our customers, suppliers, communities and each other."

+In light of radically worsened market conditions, Boeing has taken a sledgehammer to costs, announcing job cuts of some 30,000 employees over two years.
+The company also completed a $25 billion bond offering to provide liquidity to ride out the downturn.

-Boeing reported a fourth-quarter loss of $8.4 billion following the accounting of $6.5 billion.
+For the fourth quarter, Boeing reported a loss of $8.4 billion after accounting for a $6.5 billion hit from the 777X.
 Revenues fell 14.6 percent to $15.3 billion.

+The fourth quarter also included a number of other one-time hits: payments to the US Justice Department to settle criminal charges over the 737 MAX crashes, the altered production schedule for the same aircraft, production issues on the KC-46 US military tanker and the drag from anemic demand for Boeing's global services business.

+Each of these items amounted to a hit of between $275 million and $744 million.

-Boeing has now pushed back the 777X timeframe at least three times.
+As far as the 777X, Boeing has now pushed back the timeframe at least three times.

-When it delayed the program in 2020, Boeing said the prolongation reflected in part the need to incorporate lessons from the 737 MAX certification, as well as uncertainty about airline demand due to the downturn in travel from Covid-19.
+When it delayed the program in 2020, Boeing said the prolongation reflected the need to incorporate lessons from the 737 MAX certification, as well as uncertainty about airline demand due to the pandemic's travel downturn.
 Boeing described similar dynamics on Wednesday.

-While Boeing's results over the last two years were weighed down by the MAX grounding, the outlook for that program has improved after commercial flights on the plane resumed in late 2020 following a lengthy grounding due to two fatal crashes.
+The MAX grounding weighed on the company's results over the last two years, but the outlook for that program has improved after commercial flights on the plane resumed in late 2020 following a lengthy grounding caused by two fatal crashes.

+Since the plane was cleared to resume service, Boeing has delivered more than 40 MAX planes and the plane has safely flown more than 2,700 commercial flights on five carriers.

-A full return in commercial plane travel is not expected until after 2021.
+However commercial air travel overall is not expected to make a full recovery until after 2021.

 © 2021 AFP